sungjae-cho/HnM_crawler/README.md

        * All men's items
          * No sale: http://www.hm.com/us/products/men
          * Sale: http://www.hm.com/us/products/sale/men
-     * Categories to include: tops and bottoms that are not underwear
-       * The following categories are gathered from the categories in the H&M Webpages.
-       * ['TOPS', 'BOTTOMS', 'SHIRT', 'VESTS' 'BLOUSES', 'DRESSES', 'JUMPSUITS', 'JEANS', 'PANTS', 'TROUSERS', 'CARDIGANS', 'SWEATERS', 'JUMPERS', 'HOODIES', 'SWEATSHIRTS', 'SHORTS', 'SKIRTS', 'JACKETS', 'COATS', 'BLAZERS', 'SUITS']
-     * Categories to exclude: shoes, socks, accessories
-2. Extract the images and the other information from item pages
+2. Extract the images and the other information from all item pages.
    * Example: http://www.hm.com/us/product/72163?article=72163-A
      * 72163: Design number
      * A: Color
      * 72163-A: Product serial number
+3. Investigate which categories to download.
-3. Download the images of all the items
+4. Download the images of all the items that has the candidate categories.
-4. Make an interface that helps to import the information of items and images.
+5. Make an interface that helps to import the information of items and images.
+6. Split all the images into two sets: images of items and images of models.
+7. Extract the width and height of item images.
+Then, form XML files to contain the data.

 ## 2. Data
 ### 2.1.
-Data from the lists of all women's and men's items
+Item information from the lists of all women's and men's items
 * Items: 8528
   * Women: 6431
     * No sale: 5189